brayner05/brayner05/README.md

 <a href="b.rayn05.github.io">My Website</a>
 <br />
 <br/>
-I am a first year computer science student at Dalhousie University.
+I am a second year computer science student at Dalhousie University.
 As well as a passionate programmer who enjoys creating all sorts of different tech projects.
 I enjoy learning new technologies and languages that can improve and evolve my workflow.

 #